 Distributions of net investment income, other than "qualified dividend income," are taxable for federal income tax purposes at ordinary income tax rates.
 Distributions designated as qualified dividend income are generally taxed to non-corporate investors at federal income tax rates applicable to long-term capital gains, provided certain holding period and other requirements contained in the Code are satisfied.
-For the Ultra Short Mortgage Fund and the Ultra-short Financing Fund, it is not anticipated that the Fund will make distributions that are treated as qualified dividend income.
+For the Ultrashort Financing Fund, it is not anticipated that the Fund will make distributions that are treated as qualified dividend income.
 Distributions of net capital gain (i.e., the excess of net long-term capital gain over net short-term capital loss) are taxable for federal income tax purposes as long-term capital gain regardless of how long the shareholder has held fund shares.
 Long-term capital gain is taxable to non-corporate shareholders at a maximum federal income tax rate of 20%.
+In addition, certain non-corporate shareholders may be subject to an additional 3.8% Medicare tax discussed below.
 Distributions of net short-term capital gain (i.e., net short-term capital gain less any net long-term capital loss) are taxable as ordinary income regardless of how long the shareholder has held fund shares.
 For the Large Cap Equity Fund, dividends paid by the Fund may qualify in part for the "dividends received deduction" available to corporate shareholders, provided certain holding period and other requirements are satisfied.